 If you’ve been hired by an author, their rep, or a small publisher, you’ll find it helpful to send an information packet at the outset that establishes expectations for both sides.
-When working directly with the author, you can request that the author provide you with character descriptions and pronunciations of any made-up words and supply them with an outline of your workflow, and establish expectations for payment.
+When working directly with the author, you can request that the author provide you with character descriptions and pronunciations of any made-up words, supply them with an outline of your workflow, and establish expectations for payment.

 Otherwise, when working through ACX, many rights holders want you to upload chapters individually so that they can listen and critique them.
-As the producer, you should only upload the files of the finished product.
-Any revisions revisions requested would be of a technical nature, such as a mis-read or mispronunciation, rather than those based on artistic or stylistic choices.
+As the producer, you should only upload the files of the complete, finished product.
+Revisions requested by the RH should be of a technical nature, such as a mis-read or mispronunciation, rather than those based on artistic or stylistic choices.

 This type of situation often becomes one of micro-management where the rights holder acts as a director after the fact.

 Even in a case where the author would be willing to pay real time studio hours (as opposed to finished hours) in order to attend the recording sessions, the narrator should not accommodate this proposal.
 The author usually has not had any training in acting or directing and might not be able to communicate nuanced changes to the narrator.